nodejs/security-wg/processes/cve_management_process.md

 # CVE Management process for Node.js vulnerabilities

-When the Node.js team is going announce a new vulnerability the following steps are used to to assign, announce and report a CVE.
+When the Node.js team is going announce a new vulnerability the following steps are used to assign, announce and report a CVE.

 * Select the next CVE in the block available from the CNA process as outlined in the section above.